Enhance your holiday with our unique concierge experiences in the South WestPosted by Sophie Hesp on Aug 06, 2020

 - Bathrooms: 6

 A countryside haven for those hoping to get back to nature, Upcott Farm is located on the edge of Exmoor National Park.
-Dog-friendly and with stable accommodation on-site for up to three horses, enjoy sprawling country views, beautiful interiors, elevated balconies and two luxurious hot tubs.
+Enjoy sprawling country views, beautiful interiors, elevated balconies and two luxurious hot tubs.

 - Dog Friendly